Essential guide to following the race

 Once the Race is underway, we will have a 360 degree camera on board one of the leading boats so you can jump on board for the entire journey.
 Once in Gladstone, we will be providing live coverage of the finish, interviews with the crews when they reach dock and to wrap it all up, coverage of the trophy presentations.

 On the Web

-For those who can not watch the stream live, you will be able to watch the broadcast at any time via this website of our facebook site.
+For those who can not watch the stream live, you will be able to watch the broadcast at any time via this website or our facebook site.
 The website also have links to the yacht tracker, previous results and infomation on all the yachts competing.
-For up to the minute news, make use of our Twitter, Instagram and Facebook feeds or just keep an eye on the front page of this site for hourly updates.
+For up to the minute news, make use of our Twitter, Instagram and Facebook feeds or just keep an eye on the front page of this site for updates.